 Having a dish pre-made makes breakfast SO much easier!
-Luckily, these oats are to quick prepare do not take a lot of bake time.
+Luckily, these oats are to quick prepare and do not take a lot of baking time.
 Besides being delicious, these baked oats have some protein and carbs to sustain you throughout your day!
 Because of this, these are perfect for on-the-go mornings.
 I also love to enjoy these blackberry steel-cut oats for a healthy dessert.

 What is the difference between rolled and steel-cut oats?

 While the difference between normal oats and steel-cut oats is not a lot, they have a few differences.
 Steel-cut oats have a different texture and are more firm.
 A benefit of steel-cut oats is that they are slightly higher in fiber than normal oats.
 When making a baked dish like this, you will really benefit from using the finer consistency of steel-cut oats rather than rolled oats.
 But if rolled oats are all that you have, then that works too!

 What are the health benefits of steel-cut oats?

 Like I said before, oats are a pretty good source of fiber.
 If you are looking to add more fiber to your daily mix, this recipe is for you.
 Oats are also rich in iron as well!
 Since oats have higher amounts of proteins compared to other grains, eating these in the morning will give you the energy boost you need to get through the day.

 What ingredients make these oats delicious?